I Got My Mind Made Up (You Can Get It Girl): Chart performance

 The song spent three non-consecutive weeks at number one on the R&B singles chart (interrupted by "He's the Greatest Dancer" by Sister Sledge).
 It also enjoyed success on the Billboard Hot 100 singles chart, peaking at number twenty.
 The single also peaked at number one on the disco chart.

 Chart positions

 Remixes

-Throughout the years 'I Got My Mind Made Up' has been remixed to varying degrees of success in the clubs:
+Throughout the years 'I Got My Mind Made Up' has been remixed: